jorenheit/mugen/readme.md

 ## Specification File Format

 A Mugen specification file (.mu) consists of the following sections: signals, opcodes, microcode, address and rom.
-Anything outside these sections will be ignored and can therefor be used as comments.
-Comments inside sections are currently not supported.
+Outside sections, only comments are permitted.
+Comments start with a `#` and end at the end of the line.

 ### Signals
 Defines all control signals used in the microcode.